sonertari/SSLproxy/README.md

 and sends them to their original destination.
 The return traffic follows the same path back to the client.

+This is similar in principle to [divert sockets](https://man.openbsd.org/divert.4), where the packet filter diverts the packets to a program listening on a divert socket, and after processing the packets the program reinjects them into the kernel.
+If there is no program listening on that divert socket or the program does not reinject the packets to the kernel, the connection is effectively blocked.
+In the case of SSLproxy, SSLproxy acts as both the packet filter and the kernel, and the communication occurs over networking sockets.

 For example, given the following proxy specification:

 	https 127.0.0.1 8443 up:8080